This post may contain affiliate links. Please read our disclosure policy.

-Pot Roast is is the perfect comfort food.
-Tender pieces of chuck roast braised in a rich broth with potatoes and carrots is one of the best dinner recipes!
+Dutch Oven Pot Roast is is the perfect comfort food.
+Tender pieces of chuck roast are braised in the oven a rich savory broth with potatoes and carrots.
+This is one of the best dinner recipes!
+Alternate cooking methods using the Instant Pot or slow cooker are included with the recipe.

 - Butter and all-purpose flour – used to make a roux to thicken the broth.

-- Onion Dip Mix – Now, back when I originally made this I used Trader Joe’s and they have since discontinued.
+- Onion Dip Mix – Now, back when I originally made this I used Trader Joe’s Onion Dip Mix and they have since discontinued.
 You can always use dried onion soup mix too.
-Just stay away from anything with preservatives.

 - Carrots and potatoes – I like to use large carrots that are peeled and chopped rather than baby carrots.
 They taste better.
-I also like super small potatoes that don’t have to be cut because the skin keeps them in tact.
+I also like super small golden potatoes because the skin is thin and helps hold the potatoes together.

 - Salt, pepper, thyme, bay leaves, oil, butter – usual pantry ingredients